16 Candle Alternatives That Still Provide Relaxing Scents & Great Light

 Table lamps are a perfect way to brighten up a corner of your room and can be easily used to amplify your room decor.
 They are available in a wide range of sizes and designs.
 You can even switch the lampshade for a new design or pattern for a new look.

 Flameless candles look just like real candles and some even have a flickering light to resemble the flame of a candle.
 They are safe to use around kids and pets, as they have no heat or flame.
 They're commonly called electric candles as well.
+Normal candles can explode when exposed to humidity and water, and you should keep these away from liquid too, but otherwise they're much safer.

 They can be electric or battery operated, making them last for a very long time.
 They come in a range of sizes, shapes and colors, and can look great in any room.
 These are great to use outdoors as well, during camping and candle-light dinners.